The Ultimate DIY Guide to Addressing Common Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are leaky taps and toilets that run, blockages in drains, as well as low water pressure.
+The most common plumbing problems are leaky taps and toilets that run blocked drains, and low pressure water.

-You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench Teflon tape and the screwdriver.
+You’ll need some essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape, and the screwdriver.

 Is DIY plumbing safe?